Homebrew/homebrew-cask/doc/cask_language_reference/token_reference.md

 ### Simplified Names of non-App Software

-* Currently, rules for generating a token are not well-defined for Preference Panes, QuickLook plugins, and several other types of software installable by homebrew-cask.
+* Currently, rules for generating a token are not well-defined for Preference Panes, QuickLook plugins, and several other types of software installable by Homebrew-Cask.
 Just create the best name you can, based on the filename on disk or the vendor’s web page.
 Watch out for duplicates.

   Non-app tokens should become more standardized in the future.